 After this offering, Mr. Li will continue to have considerable influence over matters requiring shareholder approval, subject to certain exceptions.
 Immediately prior to the completion of this offering, we expect to create a dual-class voting structure such that our ordinary shares will consist of Class A ordinary shares and Class B ordinary shares.
 Based on our proposed dual-class voting structure, holders of Class A ordinary shares will be entitled to one vote per share in respect of matters requiring the votes of shareholders, while holders of Class B ordinary shares will be entitled to twenty votes per share, subject to certain exceptions.
 We will issue Class A ordinary shares represented by our ADSs in this offering.
-Based on the initial offering price of US\$13.00 per ADS, immediately prior to the completion of this offering, an aggregate of 6,571,429 ordinary shares held by Siku Holding Limited will be automatically re-designated as Class B ordinary shares on a 1-for-1 basis.
+Based on an assumed initial offering price of US\$12.50 per ADS, the midpoint of the estimated offering price range shown on the front cover page of this prospectus, immediately prior to the completion of this offering and subject to the approval of our existing shareholders, we expect that an aggregate of 6,073,073 ordinary shares held by Siku Holding Limited will be automatically re-designated as Class B ordinary shares on a 1-for-1 basis, and all preferred shares and all other outstanding ordinary shares will be re-designated as Class A ordinary shares on a 1-for-1 basis.
 Each Class B ordinary share is convertible into one Class A ordinary share at any time by the holder thereof, while Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.
-Each Class B ordinary share shall automatically be converted into one Class A ordinary share without any action being required by the holders of Class B ordinary shares and whether or not the certificates representing such shares are surrendered to our company or our transfer agent, if at any time Mr. Li and his affiliates collectively hold less than 50% of the issued Class B ordinary shares in the capital of our company thereafter.
+Each Class B ordinary share shall automatically be converted into one Class A ordinary share without any action being required by the holders of Class B ordinary shares shall automatically be converted into one Class A ordinary share without any action being required by the holders of Class B ordinary shares and whether or not the certificates representing such shares are surrendered to our company or our transfer agent, if at any time Mr. Li and his affiliates collectively hold less than 50% of the issued Class B ordinary shares in the capital of our company, and no Class B ordinary shares shall be issued by our company thereafter.

-Due to the disparate voting powers associated with our two classes of ordinary shares, Mr. Li will beneficially own 87.3% of the aggregate voting power of our company through Siku Holding Limited, immediately following the completion of this offering, based on the initial offering price of US\$13.00 per ADS.
+Due to the disparate voting powers associated with our two classes of ordinary shares, we anticipate that Mr. Li will beneficially own 86.1% of the aggregate voting power of our company through Siku Holding Limited, immediately following the completion of this offering, based on an assumed initial offering price of US\$12.50 per ADS, the midpoint of the estimated offering price range shown on the front cover page of this prospectus.
 As a result, Mr. Li will have considerable influence over matters such as electing directors and approving material mergers, acquisitions or other business combination transactions.
 This concentrated control will limit your ability to influence corporate matters and could also discourage others from pursuing any potential merger, takeover or other change of control transactions, which could have the effect of depriving the holders of our Class A ordinary shares and our ADSs of the opportunity to sell their shares at a premium over the prevailing market price.